datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 ## Physical Data model

 This post presents the physical data model.
-Looking back at the [logical model]({filename}How-to-Do-DI.md), we'll see it contains a lot more tables than entities defined.
-Relational databases are less flexible than schema-less NoSQL environments and highly normalized model is one technique to mitigate rigidity through extension.
+Compare to [logical model]({filename}How-to-Do-DI.md), it contains a lot more tables.
+Relational databases are less flexible than schema-less NoSQL environments and highly normalized model is one technique used to mitigate rigidity through extension.
 We accommodate changes by adding new structures as we discover new attributes and relationship relevant to our evolving needs.
 Interested reader can check methods like [Data Vault](https://en.wikipedia.org/wiki/Data_Vault_Modeling) or [Anchor Modeling](http://www.anchormodeling.com/?page_id=2).

-To explain the detail of physical data model, better let the code speaks for itself.
-Although SQL is not well suited for self-documented code, most DB engines support explicit comment in DDL.
+To explain some details of physical data model, we'll look at the code.
+Although SQL is not well suited for self-documented code, most DB engines support explicit comment.

 ### Staging sub-layer